selabhvl/dat250public/appassignments/appassignB.md

 In order to test the implementation in Part 3, you should populate your database with some test data.

-This can be done either by writing an SQL script to the load the data (see Page 120 in Chapter 4) on JPA.
+This can be done either by writing an SQL script to the load the data (see Page 120 in Chapter 4) or the JPA entity manager.

 ### Part 3 - Data Access Objects (DAO)